enerprosystems/eps-markdoc-example/pages/docs/project-timeline.md

 summarized options for moving forward and the following were selected.

 ### Proof of Procedure Prototype
 This involves a limited fullstack proof.
 From Azure SQL to user interface, interacting with all layers and SaaS providers.
-The value of this option was to utilize Sarthak's operational knowledge and to try to get an estimate on the timeline to production for the portal  The front-end completeness would take a backseat to performing the critial full stack bill retrevial and payment transaction.
+The value of this option was to utilize Sarthak's operational knowledge and to try to get an estimate on the timeline to production for the portal  The front-end completeness would take a backseat to performing the critical full stack bill retrieval and payment transaction.
 Development work on the front end prototype shifts towards the PoP.

 ### POP API Guidance
 Provide requested guidance to Enerpro's internal developer on the API to support the PoP Prototype.
 [Minimal API for PoP Prototype](/docs/guidance-azure-api)

 ### 3rd Payment Options
-As a fallback it makes sense to understand the third party payment options that might address Enerpro's upcomming online payment requirements.
-This deliverable includes guideance documentaiton and live demos of Stripe's quick Payment Links and more Invoices.
+As a fallback it makes sense to understand the third party payment options that might address Enerpro's upcoming online payment requirements.
+This deliverable includes guidance documentation and live demos of Stripe's quick Payment Links and more Invoices.
 [3rd Party Payment Options](/docs/third-party-payment)

 ## January 2022